Galveston County Property Tax Protest

 No. There is no risk to protesting your Galveston County property taxes.
 If GCAD does not grant a reduction, your appraisal simply remains at its current value.
 Your property value cannot increase as a result of filing a protest.

-Let Josh’s Team Handle Your Galveston County Protest
+Ready to protest?
+Josh’s Team can handle Your Galveston County Protest

-No upfront fees • Only pay if you save
+No upfront fees.
+You only pay if we save you money.